helidon-io/helidon/inject/inject/injections.md

 | Qualified provider       | A qualifier on more than one type                                                                              | TBD: `HttpHeaderProvider`      |
 | Typed qualified provider | A qualified type for a specific contract, when we need to satisfy same contract differently based on qualifier | TBD: `HttpUriProvider`         |

+# Driven by
+Services may be annotated with `@DrivenBy(Contract.class)` - in such a case, a new service instance will be created for each `Contract` instance in the registry, named with the same name.

+The driven service MAY have an injection point with `Contract` that is unqualified, which will be satisfied by the driving instance.
+The driven service MAY have an injection point of type String, annotated with `@Name` qualifier, which will be satisfied by the name of the driving instance.
+If the driving instance is not named, default name will be used (driven instances are always named)

+# Config Beans

+Config beans are based on types that are discovered from configuration.
+Each instance created for a specific path in configuration tree is called a `Config Bean`.
+Config beans may have zero or more instances, depending on `@ConfigBean` annotation on the config bean Blueprint.
+Each instance that is created is automatically `@Named`, with `@default` being the default name.
+Config beans are always created as `@Singleton`, and `@Eager`, so the instances are available in the registry immediately after the singleton scope is active.

+# Service registry startup sequence

+1. Create `Services` instance
+2. Apply all modules
+   1. Register ServiceManager for each ServiceDescriptor
+   2.
+3. Apply all applications
+4. Initialize `@Service` scope (never creates any instances)
+5. Initialize `@Singleton` scope (may create instances of eager services, may need injections of suppliers from other scopes)

+`ServiceManager`
+   - 1:1 mapping to service descriptor
+   - 1:N mapping to `InstanceManager`

+`InstanceManager`
+   - each service manager has an instance manager for the service it holds, and may have additional instance managers if the service is a `ServicesProvider`
+   - all of these instances are managed together (lifecycle), the "main" instance can receive injection points and have postconstruct and predestroy